DockBoss/Execution-API-Spec/spec/Ethereum_JSON_RPC_Spec.md

 # WIP
 # Ethereum Execution Layer JSON-RPC API
-## Technical Specification V0.1.1
+## Technical Specification V0.5.1
-## Working Draft: Updated October 28
+## Working Draft: Updated October 31
 ---
 ### **Author:**
-Jared Doro(absurdcreationsllc@gmail.com) [AbsurdCreations](jareddoro.me)
+Jared Doro(jareddoro@gmail.com) [Is my Website still down?](jareddoro.me)

 ### **Editors:**
 nobody yet

 ### **Abstract:**
-This document provides a detailed description of the minimum implementation of the Ethereum Execution layer JSON-RPC API.
+This document provides a detailed description of the different types of Ethereum's Execution Layer API.
+This document also provides the minimum requirements and functionality that is needed for a piece of software to be considered a valid Ethereum Execution Layer API.
 ### **Keywords:**
 The keywords **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **NOT RECOMMENDED**, **MAY**, and **OPTIONAL** in this document are to be interpreted as described in [[RFC2119](http://www.ietf.org/rfc/rfc2119.txt)] when, and only when, they appear in all capitals, as shown here.